aymericdamien/TensorFlow-Examples/README.md

 Code examples for some popular machine learning algorithms, using TensorFlow library.
 This tutorial is designed to easily dive into TensorFlow, through examples.
 It includes both notebook and code with explanations.

 ### Notice:
-Here is a library that makes TensorFlow more convenients to use: [TFLearn](https://github.com/tflearn/tflearn).
+Here is a library that makes TensorFlow more convenient to use: [TFLearn](https://github.com/tflearn/tflearn).
 You can have a look, there are many other examples and pre-built operations.

 ## Tutorial index